react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigating-without-navigation-prop.md

 ```

 If you're unsure if a navigator is rendered, you can call `navigationRef.current.getRootState()`, and it'll return a valid state object if any navigators are rendered, otherwise it will return `undefined`.

+Or you can check out third party solution [`react-native-wait-navigation`](https://github.com/oktaysenkan/react-native-wait-navigation)